ameyer2002/gosecscan/README.md

 # 🔐 GoSecScan

 **GoSecScan** is a web vulnerability scanner written in Go.
-It helps mainly penetration testers perform quick reconaissance  on web targets by checking for missing HTTP security headers, following redirects, examining TLS certificates, and brute-forcing common directories.
+It helps penetration testers perform quick reconaissance on web targets by checking for missing HTTP security headers, following redirects, examining TLS certificates, and brute-forcing common directories.

 ---